-This hardware is a second expansion available for the eLeMeNt ZX motherboard.
+This hardware is a second expansion available for the older eLeMeNt ZX motherboard v1.
 The first expansion was the Expansion pack A (AA-RAM), which upgrades the memory of the eLeMeNt to 4 MB.

 The Expansion Pack B brings two new features to your eLeMeNt ZX computer:

-These add-ons were of the greatest interest by users and will be appreciated especially by those who do not have the MB03+ interface connected or do not use the motherboard as a replacement with the original +2A/+2 case, put the eLeMeNt ZX into a new Tiny case and lacked an internally connected mouse.
+These add-ons were of the greatest interest by users of the eLeMeNt ZX v1 and will be appreciated especially by those who do not have the MB03+ interface connected or do not use the motherboard as a replacement with the original +2A/+2 case, put the eLeMeNt ZX into a new Tiny case and lacked an internally connected mouse.

 The ESP/Wi-Fi module is connected and supported in the eLeMeNt ZX in such a way that it can work with software written for various ZX Spectrum and ZX-Uno Wi-Fi interfaces.